 You could use acid pH strips or a pH meter to test the pH of your elderberry jam or jelly before canning.

 Typically, a homemade jam that is canned can last up to two years if unopened.
-Once opened, it should be refrigerated and should last to about 3 months. (source) It can possibly even extend its shelf-life when refrigerated for 6 to 12 months considering that the lid is tightly closed and the jar is undamaged. (source)
+Once opened, it should be refrigerated and should last to about 3 months. (source) It’s possible that the shelf-life when refrigerated could be 6 to 12 months considering that the lid is tightly closed and the jar is undamaged. (source)

 Elderberry Jam